 Fortunately, there is growing recognition within the mental health community of the value of body-mind therapies like acupuncture and the benefits that personal wellness habits, including nutrition and exercise, can have for depression and mental health in general.

-Research on Acupuncture as Treatment for Depression
+Research on Acupuncture for Depression

 A major review article in the Canadian Journal of Psychiatry found acupuncture to be “generally beneficial, well-tolerated and safe” as a stand-along therapy for major depressive disorder (MDD).
 Acupuncture was also found to be effective in augmenting the effects of antidepressants, and providing relief for those who do not respond well to antidepressants.
 Results of initial studies are promising, and further research is needed, especially in recurrence rates after a depressive episode.

-Other studies also show that acupuncture can also be used as an adjunctive therapy along with antidepressants.
+Other studies also show that acupuncture for depression can also be used as an adjunctive therapy along with antidepressants.
 Researchers from the Beijing University of Chinese Medicine (Wang et al., 2014) found that acupuncture effectively alleviated depression and anxiety for patients taking the antidepressant Paxil.
 Acupuncture significantly amplified Paxil’s ability to effectively treat depression and generalized anxiety disorder.

-A systematic review and meta-analysis of acupuncture used in combination with antidepressant medication concluded that acupuncture “is effective, has an early onset of action, safe and well-tolerated over the first 6-week treatment period.
+A systematic review and meta-analysis of acupuncture for depression used in combination with antidepressant medication concluded that acupuncture “is effective, has an early onset of action, safe and well-tolerated over the first 6-week treatment period.
 Moreover, this treatment combination appears to result in greater therapeutic efficacy than SSRI [antidepressant] therapy alone” (Chan, 2015).

 Another review and meta-analysis focusing on depression-related insomnia found acupuncture to be effective in improving sleep, on its own or in combination with medication.

-Acupuncture is Effective in Treating Depression
+Acupuncture for Depression is Effective

-Acupuncture is more than just an adjunctive therapy to use when antidepressants do not work.
+Acupuncture for depression is more than just an adjunctive therapy to use when antidepressants do not work.
 This practice is rooted in a completely different paradigm.
 It looks at depression from a holistic perspective, treating body, mind and spirit as one.
 Five Element acupuncture offers healing at a deep level, treating the roots of depression.
 Acupuncture can also address the physical health issues that often accompany depression, such as insomnia, pain, and hormone imbalances.
 It’s exciting and comforting to know that mind-body therapies like acupuncture can open up new options for treating depression that we might not have considered before.